Pick investments for your IRA

 - How much risk you're comfortable taking.

-Your IRA's rate of return will then be based on the investments you choose—or more specifically, on how much you invest in stocks versus bonds and how those markets are doing.
+Your IRA's rate of return will then be based on the investments you choose—or more specifically, on how much you invest and in what securities you invest and how those markets are doing.

 How do you want to pick your IRA investments?